 You can either use fresh spearmint herb from your garden or you can buy premade spearmint tea bags.

 Start with boiling water.
-It's important to bring the water to boil because the water at boiling temperature will help in a better infusion of the herb.
+It's important to bring the water to boil because the water at boiling temperature will help to more effectively infuse the herb.
 Once the water is boiled, turn off the stove and put the fresh herb or tea bags in the pot.
-Let it steep for 10 minutes.
-Then strain and enjoy your tea.
+Let it steep for 10 minutes, then strain and enjoy your tea.

-You can experiment to determine how strong you like your tea to be.
-Add the herb accordingly.
-You can consume this herbal tea as it is, or you add tea and/or other herbs of your choice if you like.
-Add honey, sugar or stevia, if you prefer your tea sweet.
+You can experiment to determine how strong you prefer your tea and add the herb accordingly.
+You can consume this herbal tea as is, or you can add other herbs of your choice if you like.
+Consider adding honey, sugar, or stevia if you prefer your tea sweeter.

 Spearmint is a promising herb for the management of PCOS naturally.
-Being a safe herb to consume, it seems like adding a couple of cups of spearmint tea might help you deal with your PCOS symptoms to some extent.
+Being a safe herb to consume, it seems like adding a couple of cups of spearmint tea daily might help you cope with your PCOS symptoms.